14 Tips for Quieting Your Monkey Mind

 Qigong integrates physical postures, focused intentions, and breathing techniques.
-Qigong practices can vary from soft styles such as tai chi to the vigorous styles like kung fu.
+Qigong practices can vary from soft styles such as tai chi to vigorous styles like kung fu.

 Qigong is an effective form of alternative medicine that creates an awareness of the mind that is not part of a traditional exercise program.
 The addition of mindful intent and deep breathing to physical movements increase the benefits of exercise exponentially.

 The cool thing is, the gentle movements of qigong have many health benefits, including reducing stress, building stamina, increasing vitality, and boosting the immune system.
 Reestablishing the body, mind, and soul connection is a great way to quiet the monkeys inside your head.

 8. Start a journal.